Mike Elliott (saxophonist)

-Mike Elliott is a saxophonist who was born in Jamaica on 6 August 1929.
+Mike Elliott (born 6 August 1929) is a Jamaican-born British saxophonist.
 He played on ska recordings in the early 1960s and on pop and soul music hits in the late 1960s.
 He is best known as a co-founding member of the British band The Foundations, and played on their hit singles "Baby, Now That I've Found You" and "Build Me Up Buttercup".

-Biography

-Early 1960s
+Background

+Mike Elliott was born on 6 August 1929 in Kingston, Jamaica to parents George and Etheline.
+He had six brothers and three sisters.

+In November 1967 Mike was living in a Paddington flat, identifying as a Rastafari, with a liking for progressive jazz.

+Career

+Late 1950s to early 1960s

+Elliott was also a member of The Cabin Boys, led by Colin Hicks the brother of British rock 'n' roll singer Tommy Steele.